-During her time at UC, Commons-DiSalle has served as the recruiting coordinator for both the men’s and women’s programs.
-Recently, she was responsible for recruiting an eagerly anticipated, 14-member signing class for the 2014-15 season which will add depth to the UC roster in several events.
+Before being appointed as the head coach for Cincinnati on July 1, 2014, she spent five seasons as an assistant coach for the team from 2010-14.
+During her time as an assistant, Commons-DiSalle served as the recruiting coordinator for both the men’s and women’s programs.
+She was responsible for recruiting the eagerly anticipated 14-member signing class for the 2014-15 season which added depth to the UC roster in several events.

-Prior to coming to UC, she spent one season as a coach with the Cincinnati Marlins, developing swimmers aged 6-14.
-Prior to that, she spent two years as the owner of Varsity Athletic Consulting, a firm designed to help guide Cincinnati-area athletes through the college recruiting process.
+Prior to arriving at UC she spent one season as a coach with the Cincinnati Marlins, developing swimmers aged 6-14, and two years as the owner of Varsity Athletic Consulting, a firm designed to help guide Cincinnati-area athletes through the college recruiting process.

 Before entering the private sector, Commons-DiSalle began her collegiate coaching career as an assistant at the University of Toledo.
-While with the Rockets, she helped coordinate the budget, team travel, scholarship distribution and helped oversee the program’s fundraising efforts.
+While with the Rockets, she coordinated the budget, team travel and scholarship distribution while helping oversee the program’s fundraising efforts.

-Commons-DiSalle swam collegiately at Clemson, where she was a four-time NCAA Championship qualifier, earning Honorable Mention All-America status in 2001 and '02.
-She was also a National Strength & Conditioning All-American in 2000.
+Commons-DiSalle swam collegiately at Clemson where she was a four-time NCAA Championship qualifier, earning Honorable Mention All-America status in 2001 and 2002.
+She also was a National Strength & Conditioning All-American in 2000.
 She majored in economics with a minor in human resource management, receiving her degree from Clemson in 2003.
 She earned an MBA while coaching at Toledo.